Hybrid-SyntaX/hybrid-syntax.github.io/_posts/en/2014-02-09-how-to-use-php-built-in-web-server.md

 Now if you open localhost:8008 in your browser you should be able to see your PHP files inside the chosen directory; It’s cool isn’t it?

-You can learn more about this on [PHP built-in server in the PHP website](http://www.php.net/manual/en/features.commandline.webserver.php)
+You can learn more about this on [PHP built-in server in the PHP website](http://www.php.net/manual/en/features.commandline.webserver.php){:external}

+{:external: rel="external" target="_blank" }